Courses

 Prereq: Landscape Architecture professional program

 Exploration of landscapes, from broad settlement patterns to individual sites.
 Investigation of relationships between vernacular and designed landscapes.
 Landscapes considered as modes of cultural production that shape and are shaped by social, political, and economic processes.
 Lectures, reading, field studies, and writing.
-Meets U.S. Diversity Requirement.
-(Typically Offered: Fall)
+Meets U.S. Cultures and Communities (formerly U.S. Diversity) Requirement.

 Credits: 3.
 Contact Hours: Lecture 3.

 Exploration of social and behavioral factors pertinent to design of the domestic, civic, and commercial landscape.
 Focus on working familiarity with design principles as they relate to the behavior and activities of people across a broad demographic and cultural spectrum; application of these principles to design of outdoor environments.
 Lectures and discussions, including group exercises and field trips.
-Meets U.S. Diversity Requirement.
+Meets U.S. Cultures and Communities (formerly U.S. Diversity) Requirement.
 (Typically Offered: Spring)

 Credits: 3.
 Contact Hours: Lecture 1, Laboratory 6.